More

 Be aware of your radiant body.
 In your mind's eye, see the radiance

-If you bring yourself to orgasm,
+surrounding you.
+If you bring yourself to

 allow yourself to see it's "God" you're experiencing as pleasure.
 Feel